yufeizhao/yufeizhao.github.io/gtacbook/index.md

 The current (very tentative) plan for the table of contents:

+0. Appetizer
-1. Introduction: a bridge
+1. Forbidding a subgraph
-2. Forbidding subgraphs
+2. The graph regularity method
+3. Pseudorandom graphs
-3. Graph regularity
+4. Graph limits
-4. Spectral graph theory and pseudorandomness
-5. Graph limits
+5. Graph homomorphism inequalities
-6. Fourier analysis
-7. Roth's theorem
+6. Forbidding 3-term arithmetic progressions
-8. Structure of set addition
+7. Structure of set addition
-9. The sum-product problem
+8. The sum-product problem

-I will update this page with progress.
-In the meantime, you are welcome to read these [lecture notes](../gtac/gtac.pdf) (≈ version 0 of the book draft).
+9. Progressions in sparse pseudorandom sets

+I am currently teaching a class covering this material.
+The latest public version of the book draft may be found on the [class homepage](../gtac/).